 Are you a person who enjoys being at supermarkets or local grocery stores?
 If you visit these places regularly and love to shop, you will get excited to know this hobby of yours can be a splendid opportunity to earn some extra money.
 By being a personal grocery shopper, you can exactly do that.

 Grocery delivery was always there but now has grown even popular, considering the current pandemic of the COVID virus.
 People are getting more and more cautious and avoid crowded places.

-So if you are considering the option to become a personal grocery shopper, there is no better time to start than now.
+So, if you are considering the option to become a personal grocery shopper, there is no better time to start.